 2. Accredited by the Better Business Bureau.
 A Plus Rating.
 Read our BBB testimonials for yourself.

 3. Experienced IRS Tax Attorneys work directly with the troubled taxpayer.

 4. IRS Wage Levies are stopped, removed and released in one day.

-5. 90% of our clients who have submitted an Offer in Compromise have received successful IRS settlements.
+5. 90% of our clients who have submitted an Offer in Compromise has received successful IRS settlements.

 6. Low, Affordable Fees for everyone.
-10 to 12 months payment payment plans.
+10 to 12 months payment plans.

 I am the Vice President of Client Relations for Flat Fee Tax Service, Inc. Flat Fee Tax Service, Inc. provides affordable, expert IRS tax representation.
 All initial client consultations are free, confidential and evaluations are conducted with my supervision.
 I also monitor and case manage each client as their IRS tax issues are settled and resolved.
 Flat Fee tax Service, Inc. has been known as the leader in having an IRS Levy released in 1 day/24 hours or our clients don't pay.
 Flat Fee Tax Service, Inc. is accredited by the Better Business Bureau and we hold an A PLUS Rating.